halmueller/ImmersiveInterfaces/README.md

 ## D3.js

-[WebView Sampler](WebView%20Sampler) Demonstration of WKWebView, loading various websites, local pages, and D3.js samples.
+[WebView Sampler](WebView%20Sampler): Demonstration of WKWebView, loading various websites, local pages, and D3.js samples.

-[JS Conversation](JS%20Conversation) Illustrates converting Swift data to JavaScript and sending to a WKWebView, triggering Swift alerts from JavaScript, and sending information from JavaScript to Swift.
+[JS Conversation](JS%20Conversation): Communication between Swift code and JavaScript/WKWebView.
+Illustrates converting Swift data to JavaScript and sending to a WKWebView, triggering Swift alerts from JavaScript, sending a JavaScript object to Swift, and conversion back to a native Swift object.

-[CIRIMS Viewer](CIRIMS%20Viewer) Visualization of some oceanographic data from UW Applied Physical Laboratory.
+[CIRIMS Viewer](CIRIMS%20Viewer): Visualization of some oceanographic data from UW Applied Physical Laboratory.

 ## SceneKit